A complete guide to Zendesk analytics integration in 2026

 When to use traditional BI and ETL tools

-For companies that are already pretty data-savvy, traditional Business Intelligence (BI) and ETL (Extract, Transform, Load) tools like Stitch, Improvado, or ManageEngine can be a game-changer.
+For companies that are already pretty data-savvy, traditional Business Intelligence (BI) and ETL (Extract, Transform, Load) tools like Stitch, Improvado, or ManageEngine can be helpful.
 They're designed to pull Zendesk data into a central data warehouse.
 There, it can be combined with data from your CRM (like Salesforce), product analytics tools, or even financial systems.

 The modern approach: Actionable AI analytics